 You will choose a variety of courses over two semesters.
 These courses are divided into three key groups, and candidates must take at least one course from each of these groups.

-- Core Course: The Sources of Medieval History (semester one)
+- Core Course: The Sources of Medieval History

 - Skills: usually Latin, but other medieval language options may be taken.